aredn/documentation/arednServicesGuide/other_programs.rst

 |

 In order for NTP to operate properly, each client device must have a fast and reliable connection to the NTP servers on the network.
 Be sure to locate your NTP servers on reliable high-speed segments of your mesh.
-For additional information about building an off-grid NTP server, visit this link: `G4WNC NTP post <https://photobyte.org/raspberry-pi-stretch-gps-dongle-as-a-time-source-with-chrony-timedatectl/#>`_.
+For additional information about building an off-grid NTP server, visit this link: `G4WNC NTP <https://photobyte.org/raspberry-pi-stretch-gps-dongle-as-a-time-source-with-chrony-timedatectl/#>`_.

 GPS Tracking Services
 ---------------------